Fulham facing decisions over crucial loanees ahead of Premier League return

 Fulham were the top goalscorers from open play in the Championship this past season, playing an exciting brand of football.

-"We believe we can play this way," Jokanovic said after the Wembley win.
+"We believe we can play this way," manager Slavisa Jokanovic said after the Wembley win.

 Employing similar adventurousness in the Premier League will require additional talent, but adopting the lesson of the clubs from 2017 and sticking with a nucleus of the promotion team could be the most sensible approach.

-Note: (This version of the story was corrected to add Jokanovic's first name)